MirelaElla/socratic-chatbot/ANALYTICS_README.md

 **Note**: The user_profiles table is required for admin authentication.
 Users must have `user_role = 'admin'` to access the dashboard.

 ## Admin User Management
+Can be managed in Supabase UI directly or with sql commands.

 ### Creating Admin Users
 1. **User Registration**: User must first create an account through the main chatbot application